HomeNewsArts Philanthropy Inquiry Underway in Canberra

 The inquiry comes at a time when the arts sector is exploring innovative funding solutions.
 The public hearing will occur on February 26, 2026, from 12:00 pm to 1:00 pm at Parliament House, Canberra.
 Interested parties can watch live on YouTube or through ParlView.

-Additionally, the hearing is expected to address how philanthropic efforts can be better integrated with existing government policies to maximize impact.
-Participants will discuss case studies of successful philanthropic models and the challenges faced by smaller organizations in securing funding.
+The hearing is expected to address how philanthropic efforts can be better integrated with existing government policies to maximise impact.
+Participants will discuss case studies of successful philanthropic models and the challenges faced by smaller organisations in securing funding.
 By examining these issues, the inquiry aims to provide actionable recommendations that could help shape future arts funding policies.

 The focus on digital platforms for fundraising is particularly timely, as the arts sector increasingly turns to online methods to reach broader audiences.
 This shift not only opens new avenues for funding but also allows for more interactive and engaging ways to connect with donors.
 As the inquiry progresses, stakeholders hope to uncover new strategies to bolster the arts sector’s sustainability and growth.